Ely railway station: Description

-The station building was designed by Francis Thompson (architect) although Sancton Wood as chief architect is often given credit.
-On opening the station building had two Italianate towers – one at the north end and the another above the booking office.
+The station building was designed by Francis Thompson although Sancton Wood as chief architect is often given credit.
+On opening the station building had two Italianate towers – one at the north end and the other above the booking office.
 There were two cubed pavilions either side of an arcade.
 When the station opened it had three platforms and these were linked by a footbridge to the south of the station buildings.
-This footbridge was later replaced (sometime before 1902) by a substantial brick footbridge located at the north end of the station but by 1925 a subway had been constructed and this is in use today (2020).
+This footbridge was later replaced (sometime before 1902) by a substantial brick footbridge located at the north end of the station but by 1925 a subway had been constructed and this is in use today (2025).

-In the 1920s there were carriage sidings to the east of the station which were used by stock for local all stations trains towards Newmarket, Peterborough, King's Lynn and Norwich.
+In the 1920s there were carriage sidings to the east of the station which were used by stock for local all stations trains towards Newmarket, Peterborough, King's Lynn and Norwich Thorpe.
 The engine shed and goods yard were located south of the station and a level crossing was located immediately north of the station.
 The level crossing existed because the underbridge had limited clearance so taller lorries had to travel this way sometimes causing delays to the railway services.

-The station was rebuilt in the 1929/1930 by the LNER in a similar style and it is suspected that the towers were removed at that time.
+The station was rebuilt in 1929/1930 by the LNER in a similar style and it is suspected that the towers were removed at that time.
 While the rest of the structures remained intact, during the remodelling in the 1990s the space for three tracks between the platforms (the third track had been removed some years earlier) was reduced to two and the lines through the station were electrified.
 On 1 November 2018 following the opening of the Ely bypass, the level crossing immediately north of the station was closed to road traffic.

-One and a half miles north of the station the line splits three ways with the lines towards March and Peterborough, King's Lynn and Norwich.
+One and a half miles north of the station the line splits three ways with the lines towards March and Peterborough, King's Lynn, and Norwich.
 There is also a loop that allows for traffic from the King's Lynn and Norwich lines a direct route to March and Peterborough that diverges here and joins the Peterborough line at Ely West Junction.

 Services

 July 1922

 All services in 1922 were operated by the Great Eastern Railway.
-Ely was the origin point for some local stopping services to March, Newmarket, King's Lynn and Norwich as well as the branch line to St Ives.
+Ely was the start point for some local stopping services to March, Newmarket, King's Lynn and Norwich, as well as the branch line to St. Ives.
 As a result, there were some carriage sidings on the east side of the station where stock for these was stabled overnight.